 - garlic is toxic to cats

 The ingredients are 1 gallon of water and 3 garlic bulbs.
-Peel the garlic, place in a blender, and cover with water so the blender is about half full.
+Peel the garlic, place it in a blender, and cover with water so the blender is about half full.
 Puree the garlic for about one minute.
 Strain the mixture and discard the garlic solids.
 Pour the garlic water into a one-gallon jar and fill with water.
 This is your concentrated solution that should be stored in a cool place.
 For use, dilute a 1/4 cup of the concentrate to one gallon of water.

 Use a garden sprayer to treat the areas you want to keep mosquito-free.
 Some people say it works, and others say it has no effect.
 Perhaps it depends on the species of mosquitoes in your locality and the level of infestation.